16 Ways Having A Sociopathic Parent Traumatized You & How To Heal

 provided by iStock

 Being your genuine self was a liability in your childhood home, where authenticity was punished and performance was rewarded with survival.
 You developed a collection of masks to navigate different situations, becoming so adept at adapting to others’ expectations that you might have lost touch with who you really are.
 The thought of showing your true self triggers anxiety because vulnerability was once a guaranteed path to manipulation or pain.
-Even in safe relationships, you find yourself automatically shifting into whatever version of yourself you think will be most acceptable, a habit that leaves you feeling hollow and disconnected.
+Even in safe relationships, you find yourself automatically shifting into whatever version of yourself you think will be most acceptable.
+This habit leaves you feeling hollow and disconnected from your true identity.

 provided by iStock